 - Be a member of an ethnic minority or a group traditionally under-represented in the legal profession e.g. those with disabilities.

-The second placement will remain accessible to all other students currently undertaking GCSEs or A-Levels, or equivalent.
+The second placement will remain accessible to all other students currently undertaking GCSE’s and/or A-Levels or equivalent.